Danteps-4/Plot-functions/README.md

 Plot different functions in python using the library Matplotlib.

 You will be able to plot functions such as:
-- sen
+- sine
-- cos
+- cosine
-- tan
+- tangent
 - exponential
 - logaithmic
 - linear